MeikaFreckelton/MidnightSnack/docs/README.md

 ##### What the game will do:

 - The program will open, print text art of the title.
-- It will print a greeting message and instructions - the user is informed they have to help the kitty find a midnight snack and help it get back to bed.
-Printed also is a list of commands the user may use, such as "q" to quit the game, "r" to restart the game, the arrow keys to navigate.
+- It will print a greeting message and instructions - the user is informed they have to help the kitty find a midnight snack and help it get back to bed it also tells the user they can use "q" to quit the game and to use the arrow keys to move.
 - They then have to move the kitty (emoji) down the path (down the screen through a path that is made out of keyboard symbols (text art)).
 - Different paths will appear to the kitty depending on which path they take, different obstacles will pop up as well as different foods to eat or even dead ends.
 - Different messages will be printed during the game depending on which paths the user takes, the obstacle at hand, the foods the cat eats and then when the kitty arrives at its bed.